Affordable Employment Law Attorney in Vacaville

 Title VII can also protect from reverse discrimination against male or Caucasian employees or applicants as well.
 Employees or applicants who are over 40 years of age are protected under employment discrimination laws.

-At the Cartwright Law Group, we handle cases involving disabled employees and employer actions that violate the Americans With Disabilities Act.
+At the Cartwright Law Firm, we handle cases involving disabled employees and employer actions that violate the Americans With Disabilities Act.
 To be in compliance, employers are responsible for providing “reasonable accommodation” for the disabled if necessary.
 This may mean a modified work schedule, or building a ramp for a wheelchair-bound employee or installing special devices that will help the employee in the performance of their job.

 Sexual Harassment.
 Any unwelcome sexual advance or conduct of a sexual nature that interferes with the performance of a person’s job can be considered sexual harassment.
-The Cartwright Law Group has taken on many of these types of cases that can range from unwelcome jokes of a sexual nature to inappropriate physical touching or any action or activity that creates a potentially intimidating, hostile or offensive work environment.
+The Cartwright Law Firm has taken on many of these types of cases that can range from unwelcome jokes of a sexual nature to inappropriate physical touching or any action or activity that creates a potentially intimidating, hostile or offensive work environment.
 Employers with more than 15 employees are governed by Title VII.
 Employers with less than 15 employees are governed by state and local laws.
 In all cases, employers may be liable for compensatory damages and punitive damages.

 Wrongful Termination.
-At The Cartwright Law Group, we have seen many cases of employees who have been laid off or fired for an unlawful reason, opening the door for them to file a wrongful termination claim against their former employer.
+At The Cartwright Law Firm, we have seen many cases of employees who have been laid off or fired for an unlawful reason, opening the door for them to file a wrongful termination claim against their former employer.
 Wrongful termination is considered an illegal act if a person was fired in violation of anti-discrimination laws, as a form of sexual harassment, in retaliation for filing a whistleblower complaint against an employer, or fired in violation of any oral or written agreements between the employee and the employer.

 The Cartwright Law Firm’s goal in all employment cases is to make sure our clients’ rights are protected and that they are fairly compensated for any employer-related damages that have taken place